 Climbing is such a simple, straightforward thing.
 But it’s harder than it looks.
 Lucky then, there are quite a few places to practice in Canada, with one of the best being right in our back garden.
 Skaha Bluffs Provincial Park hosts over a thousand routes between three different valleys, with climbing possible all the way from March to late October.

 Of course, one of my top moments in Canada has to be the time I became a permanent resident.
 On 11th April 2013 I was granted the right to live in Canada permanently.
-I hope to top this with becoming a Canadian citizen in 2018!
-Watch this space….
+I finally became a Canadian citizen in 2018.

 Have you been to any of these places?
 What are your favourite Canadian destinations and experiences?